Connecting to prior knowledge

 Exploring the text in context of our community, school and ‘me’

-There will most likely be many students who have not seen or heard of all of these birds before.
-Take a walk around the school grounds and look and listen for the different types of birds found in the area.
+There will likely be many students who have not seen or heard of all of the birds in the book before.
+Take a walk around the school grounds and look and listen for the different types of birds in your area.
 Try to identify the birds.

-Why is this the right habitat for this bird (food, shelter and water).
+- Why is this the right habitat for this bird (food, shelter, water)?

 Rich assessment task

-As a class put this local information onto a simple map of the school and look at ways that these habitats can be cared for to protect the bird and ensure that they are not disturbed.
-Display the other research with the list already made.
+As a class, put the local information onto a simple map of the school and look at ways that these habitats can be cared for to protect the bird and ensure that they are not disturbed.
+Display any other research with the list already made.

 Responding to the text